-If you are turning 65 and will be eligible for Medicare for the first time, you have seven months to enroll in Medicare Parts A and B. This time frame includes:
+Generally, you can enroll in Medicare if you are a U.S. citizen or lawfully present in the United States and turning 65.
+If you are turning 65 and will be eligible, you have seven months to enroll in Medicare Parts A and B. Your Medicare enrollment timeline includes:

 If you currently get your health care benefits through your employer, make sure to talk to your employer.
 Your employer can help you understand what you need to do before you retire.